 If the student is unsatisfied with this response, he or she may (1) request further review of the grievance by the Program Director, and/or (2) pursue a formal hearing on the grievance via the policies and procedures described in the Graduate Catalog and Student Handbook of James Madison University.
-In either case, the student is advised to consult University Policy, the JMU Graduate School Catalog and Student Handbook to determine which course of action is most appropriate for the respective grievance; the Graduate

-Catalog and Student Handbook are distributed to students upon admission to James Madison

-University.
-The Grade Review procedure is described in the online JMU Graduate School Catalog.
+In either case, the student is advised to consult University Policy, the JMU Graduate School Catalog and Student Handbook to determine which course of action is most appropriate for the respective grievance; the Graduate Catalog and Student Handbook are distributed to students upon admission to James Madison University.
+Find the Grade Review procedure in the JMU Graduate Catalog.